hongkunyoo/jupyterflow/docs/get-started.md

 ![](images/intro.png)

-### Run by workflow.yaml
+### by `workflow.yaml`

-If you want to run more sophisticated workflow, such as DAG (Directed Acyclic Graph), write your workflow on file (for example, `workflow.yaml`, the name doen't matter)
+If you want to run more sophisticated workflow, such as DAG (Directed Acyclic Graph), write your own workflow file (for example, `workflow.yaml`, the name doen't matter)

+For more information, check out [Configuring workflow](configuration.md)

 ```yaml
 # workflow.yaml